electron/electronjs.org-old/data/blog/nodejs-native-addons-and-electron-5.md

 In 2014, the V8 team deprecated `v8::Handle` in favor of `v8::Local`.
 Electron 5.0 includes a version of V8 that has finally removed `v8::Handle` for good, and native Node.js addons that still use it will need to be updated before they can be used with Electron 5.0.

-The required code change is minimal, but *every* native Node module that still uses `v8::Handle` will not work with Electron 5.0 and will need to be modified.
+The required code change is minimal, but *every* native Node module that still uses `v8::Handle` will fail to build with Electron 5.0 and will need to be modified.
 The good news is that Node.js v12 will also include this V8 change, so any modules that use `v8::Handle` will need to be updated *anyway* to work with the upcoming version of Node.

 ## I Maintain A Native Addon for Node.js, How Can I Help?